Roggenburg, Basel-Country: Economy

 In 2000, there were 5 workers who commuted into the municipality and 92 workers who commuted away.
 The municipality is a net exporter of workers, with about 18.4 workers leaving the municipality for every one entering.
 Of the working population, 13.3% used public transportation to get to work, and 58.6% used a private car.

 The municipality is dominated by agriculture.
 There are very few jobs in the village that are not connected with agriculture.
 Consequently, 60% of the residents who work commute to other areas.
-Roggenburg plays host annually to an international motorcross race.
+Roggenburg plays host annually to an international motocross race.

 Religion

 From the 2000 census, 151 or 64.3 percent were Roman Catholic, while 39 or 16.6 percent belonged to the Swiss Reformed Church.
 Of the rest of the population, there were two individuals who belonged to the Christian Catholic Church, and there was one individual who belonged to another Christian church.
 One individual was Hindu.
 A total of 37 (or about 15.74 percent of the population) belonged to no church, were agnostic or atheist; and three individuals did not answer the question.